 The Government of India’s plan to achieve 175 GW of renewable energy by 2022, including 100 GW of solar and 60 GW of wind, represents a $125 billion investment opportunity.
 In 2017, the additional of total renewable capacity far outstripped thermal capacity additions for the first time.
 The challenges around integrating renewable energy into the grid require innovative technologies, as well as continuing to making improvements on an enabling policy and regulatory framework.
-An increased pace of central and state solar allocations, as well as the plans for a new National Wind Energy Mission, signal greater investment opportunities in the renewable energy space.

 Oil and Natural Gas